 That one project I've worked on: in conclusion

-It was going to be so much fun, working on a classic Michael Hartl style Rails & Bootstrap application.
-No matter that it's legacy project - started in mid 2014 - as long as the code is readable and we're given some time to learn the architecture, we're good.
+It was going to be so much fun working on a classic Michael Hartl-style Rails & Bootstrap application.
+No matter that it's a legacy project - started in mid 2014 - as long as the code is readable and we're given some time to learn the architecture, we're good.

-And, by the way, lesson two: ask for external services credentials ahead, or face the consequences of two-factor authentication linked to a phone number that isn't yours.
+And, by the way, lesson 2: Ask for external services credentials ahead, or face the consequences of two-factor authentication linked to a phone number that isn't yours.
 I consider myself a time zone expert by now, but no level of expertise can help in getting hold of a person who sleeps when you work and works when you sleep.
 Well, at least they won't bother you while you're in the flow!

 Good documentation.
 Or, better yet - good self-documenting code.
-Ah, I know this one - you say - that's the basics!
+Ah, I know this one - you say - that's going back to the basics!
 That's right.
-And the previous dev team took these basics to the next level.
+And the previous development team took these basics to the next level.
 When it came to writing feature and regression tests, their dedication is striking, for I've never in my life seen a project so thoroughly covered with tests.
-Some people will call it an overkill, I call it caring about the project and the people who will work on it after you.
+Some people will call it overkill, I call it caring about the project and the people who will work on it after you.

-I believe Spectory did our best to follow the example set by the company CTO and their previous team of developers, making the project at least a bit better than it was before, and our successors will have as good a time working on it as I did.
+I believe Spectory does its best to follow the example set by the company CTO and their previous team of developers, making a given project at least a bit better than it was before, and our successors will have as good a time working on it as I did.